dashodanger/libcRSID/README.md

 # Compilation
 `libcRSID.c` is the only file that needs to be added to your Makefile/CMakeLists/etc. Include `libcRSID.h` in the source file that you are using to handle SID playback.

-To compile a test program, please use the CMakeLists file in this directory.
+To compile a test program, please use the CMakeLists file in the `example` directory.
 It will build a small program that displays a window and replays an embedded SID file.
 - The test program uses the Sokol libraries which are zlib-licensed and is based on the mod player example from sokol-samples, which is MIT licensed.
 Neither of these licenses affect libcRSID when compiled on its own.

 # Usage